 If you are selected as a volunteer at Bon Secours DePaul, there are some requirements before you can begin actively volunteering.
 Volunteers must:

 - Undergo a Tuberculosis Skin Test (aka PPD).

-The Occupational Safety and Health Administration and the Center for Disease Control require healthcare volunteers to have two Tuberculosis (PPD) skin tests before beginning volunteering and a follow-up test every year while in active volunteer status.
+The Occupational Safety and Health Administration and the Center for Disease Control require healthcare volunteers to have two Tuberculosis (PPD) skin tests before beginning volunteering and a follow-up survey questionnaire every year while in active volunteer status.
 The TB skin tests are free.
 Details and instructions will be given after acceptance into the program.

 - Complete our orientation.

 Orientation to the volunteer office is required before beginning volunteering.
 Volunteer orientation is held on the 2nd and 4th Monday and must be completed prior to reporting to your assigned area.

 - Participate in a probation period.

 The probation period begins on the first day of the volunteer assignment and continues through the first 30 days.
 The probationary period gives the opportunity to familiarize the new volunteer with policies, procedures, staff, and the layout of the hospital.
 It also allows us to establish the best placement for new volunteers.
 Placement changes may occur until a “good fit” placement is made.